Karel Ančerl: Life

 He was born into a prosperous Jewish family in the village of Tučapy in southern Bohemia, where his father Leopold was a large-scale producer of liquors and spirits.
 After graduating from the gymnasium in Prague (1918–24) he studied composition and conducting at the Prague Conservatory between 1925 and 1929, along with chamber music, violin and percussion.
 In 1931 he participated as assistant conductor at the Munich premiere of Alois Hába's quarter-tone opera Mother.
 Ančerl also studied conducting under Hermann Scherchen in Strasbourg and with Václav Talich in Prague.
 Between 1931 and 1933, he conducted the orchestra of the avant-garde theatre Osvobozené divadlo in Prague, where he brought about a marked improvement in playing standards.
-From 1933 to 1939, he conducted for the Czechoslovak radio, but his career as a conductor was interrupted by World War II.
+From 1933 to 1939, he conducted for the Czechoslovak Radio, but his career as a conductor was interrupted by World War II.

 He was sent with his family to the Theresienstadt concentration camp (Terezín) on 12 November 1942.
 There, he became the leader of the large Terezín String Orchestra and started to organize cultural and music life in the ghetto.
 His final performance was for the propaganda film Theresienstadt, directed, under coercion of the camp commandant Karl Rahm, by Kurt Gerron to fool the Red Cross.
 The film showed Ančerl conducting a work by Pavel Haas on a wooden pavilion, with flowerpots hiding the fact that many of the orchestra were barefoot.
 The film also featured Martin Roman's big band, the Ghetto Swingers.
 As soon as the film was over, Gerron, Ančerl, Haas, Roman and all those who had participated in the film were herded into cattle trucks for the final transport to Auschwitz on 15 October 1944.
-Ančerl managed to survive Auschwitz, but his wife Valy and son Jan (born in Terezín) perished in the gas chambers.
+Ančerl managed to survive Auschwitz, but his wife Valy and son Jan (born in Terezín) were murdered in the gas chambers.

 From 1946 to 1947 he was a conductor for The State Opera.
 Later he conducted for Prague Radio Symphony Orchestra until he was appointed artistic director of the Czech Philharmonic on the recommendation of David Oistrakh in 1950.
 His eighteen-year tenure with this orchestra is often regarded as its greatest period, which brought it much international recognition.
+In 1950 he joined masonic lodge Dílna lidskosti in Prague, which was part of the National Grand Lodge of Czechoslovakia.
 In August 1968, after the Warsaw Pact invasion of Czechoslovakia, he decided to emigrate to Toronto, Ontario, Canada.
 He conducted his last two concerts with the Czech Philharmonic Orchestra at the Prague Spring Festival in 1969.
 He conducted the Toronto Symphony Orchestra from 1968 until his death in Toronto in 1973.
-His tomb is located in Vyšehrad cemetery in Prague.
+His tomb is located in Vyšehrad Cemetery in Prague.

 Some of his notable pupils include Brian Jackson, Štěpán Koníček, Libor Pešek, Jan Tausinger, and Martin Turnovský.